lucasolivo/Pokedex/README.md

 Update 6/17: Added abilities to Pokemon that you catch, a random one is assigned, even hidden abilities!
 Added nickname support to get closer to your Pokemon.
+Added command to box pokemon.
+Added logic to not allow duplicate Pokemon to be caught.